ingolemo/python-lenses/readme.md

 ## How to Use

+The lenses library makes liberal use of docstrings, which you can access as normal with the `pydoc` shell command, the `help` function in the repl, or by reading the source yourself.

+Most users will only need the docs from `lenses.Lens`.
+If you want to add hooks to allow parts of the library to work with custom objects then you should check out the `lenses.setters` module.
+Most of the fancy lens code is in the `lenses.baselens` module for those who are curious how everything works.

+An example is given in the `examples` folder.

+### The Basics

 For most users, the lenses library exports only one thing worth knowing about; a `lens` function: